basic building blocks

 attribute.

-Array properties
+Array properties are now

 mutable from the knockout.js

-point of view (required one SPI change
+point of view (required one SPI change).

 The page lookup mechanism can use locale